strapi/strapi/docs/3.x.x/guides/filters.md

 ## Programmatic usage

 Requests system can be implemented in custom code sections.
+In the newest version of strapi, we introduced the Builder API which is an easy/new way to manipulate filters.

 ### Extracting requests filters

-To extract the filters from a JavaScript object or a request, you need to call the [`strapi.utils.models.convertParams` helper](../api-reference/reference.md#strapiutils).
+To extract the filters from a JavaScript object or a request, you need to call the [`Builder` API](../api-reference/reference.md#strapiutils).

 ::: note
 The returned objects are formatted according to the ORM used by the model.